 INTRODUCTION

-Childhood obesity continues to be a globally persistent disease with a wide range of complications and is known to track into adulthood.1–3 Differences between energy intake and physical activity expenditure are considered the largest risk factors for the development obesity, but increasing evidence suggests exposures to environmental endocrine-disrupting compounds (EDC) such as bisphenol A (BPA) and phthalates are implicated in weight dysregulation.4,5
+Childhood obesity continues to be a globally persistent disease with a wide range of complications and is known to track into adulthood.1–3 Differences between energy intake and physical activity expenditure are considered the largest risk factors for the development of obesity, but increasing evidence suggests exposures to environmental endocrine-disrupting compounds (EDCs) such as bisphenol A (BPA) and phthalates are implicated in weight dysregulation.4,5

 BPA and phthalates are multi-functional materials used in everyday products resulting in widespread exposure to these compounds and their metabolites.6,7 BPA is frequently found in plastic food containers, the lining of food cans, toys, and thermal receipt paper.8,9 Phthalates are also found in a variety of common consumer goods.
 Low molecular weight (LMW) phthalates are generally used in personal care products such as lotions, creams, and perfumes, while high molecular weight (HMW) phthalates are used as a component of harder plastics, such as vinyl flooring, food containers, and medical tubing.10–13 These metabolites have been detected during pregnancy and are detected in amniotic sac and cord blood.7,8,14

-Cross-sectional studies in humans show that urinary BPA and phthalates metabolites may be associated with increased body mass index (BMI),waist circumference, and adiposity, with suggestions of sex differences, but results remain inconclusive depending on population, sex, and age of exposure.15–29 Few longitudinal studies relate in utero exposures to obesity-related outcomes in later childhood and adolescence.30 A prospective study of prenatal exposure to BPA in the Rhea cohort from Greece found increasing exposure to be positively associated with BMI in boys at 4 years of age, but negatively with girls while cross-sectional analyses of these children at 4 years old observed higher BPA concentrations to be associated with increased BMI z-scores, waist circumference, and sum of skinfold thickness.31 Phthalate studies are also inconclusive: in utero exposures were found to have no association with fat mass in children aged 4-9 years,28 decreased BMI z-scores only in girls aged 4-7 years,32 or only in boys aged 4 or 7 years old.33
+Cross-sectional studies in humans show that urinary BPA and phthalates metabolites may be associated with increased body mass index (BMI),waist circumference, and adiposity, with suggestions of sex differences, but results remain inconclusive depending on population, sex, and age of exposure.15–29 Few longitudinal studies relate in utero exposures to obesity-related outcomes in later childhood and adolescence.30 A prospective study of prenatal exposure to BPA in the Rhea cohort from Greece found increased exposure to be positively associated with BMI in boys at 4 years of age, but negatively with girls while cross-sectional analyses of these children at 4 years old observed higher BPA concentrations to be associated with increased BMI z-scores, waist circumference, and sum of skinfold thickness.31 Phthalate studies are also inconclusive: in utero exposures were found to have no association with fat mass in children aged 4-9 years,28 decreased BMI z-scores only in girls aged 4-7 years,32 or only in boys aged 4 or 7 years old.33

-BPA is known as an estrogen-simulator, while phthalates are anti-androgenic and possible thyroid antagonists.5,34 Exposures to these compounds could increase risk of developing chronic diseases, such as altered weight status, through potential mechanisms such as alterations in thyroid hormone, in estrogen and androgen levels, in glucose tolerance and insulin resistance, or through the peroxisome proliferator pathways.5,8,35 Exposures in pregnancy are thought to be particularly detrimental because of this sensitive period for the development of obesity where rapid development and cell differentiation of organ systems are occurring in the fetus.36,37 Accumulating evidence suggest these compounds play a role in influencing physiology from the perinatal period, with animal studies showing effects on weight gain, adiposity, and alterations in satiety hormones.38–42
+BPA and phthalates are well-known to be an endocrine-disrupting chemicals5,34 Exposures to these compounds could increase risk of developing chronic diseases, such as altered weight status, through potential mechanisms such as alterations in thyroid hormone, in estrogen and androgen levels, in glucose tolerance and insulin resistance, or through the peroxisome proliferator pathways.5,8,35 Exposures to these compounds during pregnancy are of especial concern for later childhood obesity, as this period is considered a sensitive period for the development of obesity due to the rapid development and cell differentiation of organ systems occurring in the fetus..36,37 Accumulating evidence suggest these compounds play a role in influencing physiology from the perinatal period, with animal studies showing effects on weight gain, adiposity, and alterations in satiety hormones.38–42

 In a population of children and youths aged 8-14 years old in Mexico City, this study investigated the impact of prenatal and concurrent exposures to BPA and phthalate metabolites on BMI z-score, waist circumference, and skinfolds in children older than previously reported in the literature.
 We also explored sex-specific differences in these associations.